 Canadian born Artist, KASHA McKee is gaining momentum with collectors as they discover her current series of conceptual photographic art inspired by the life around her and her travels.KASHA creates original art works using hundreds of digital photographs to bridge the possible with the impossible.
 This imaginative approach of extreme realism engages each viewer to discuss the significant stories behind the work, lending to wonderful conversations in any setting.

-My name is KASHA McKee.
+My name is KASHA.
 I am a Canadian multimedia Artist.
 I was very uncomfortable with the idea of being an Artist most of my life.
 In high school the art class was a joke amongst my peers.
 Similarly, shop class was for losers who usually smoked outside of school and dressed like headbangers.
-These impressionable years were confusing.
-Even though I knew I had abilities in the 'arts', I was embarrassed to accept the awards for them.
+Aaahhh the 80's...these impressionable years were confusing.
+Even though I was aware of my abilities in the 'arts', I was embarrassed to accept the awards for them.
 Had I known how impactful a simple choice could be, or how my entire future of choices would be.

-Since I ran scared from those wise words of what it would be like to be an ARTIST, I have learned that running was useless.
+Since I ran scared from those wise words of what it would be like to be an ARTIST, I admit running was useless.
 Being an ARTIST in this life includes rejection, poverty, and all the dangers of self doubt plus the temptation of bending in order to sell.
 It is the Artist's collective disposition to be authentic, creative, enthusiastic, industrious, and expressive.
 It is mandatory to produce works of art to maintain the sense of self and purpose in society.
-Therefore, being a LIVING ARTIST is a life long commitment of which I am resolved to always chose to suffer for it.
+Therefore, being a LIVING ARTIST is a life long commitment of which I am resolved to always choose, and to suffer for it.